mubashir-ullah/zirak-hr/README.md

 - **Deep Seek API**: For resume parsing, skill assessments, and job matching.
 - **OpenAI GPT-4**: Fine-tuned for resume parsing and profile creation.
 - **TensorFlow/PyTorch**: For custom AI models (if needed).
+- **JobBERT Model**: JobBERT (jjzha/JobBERT) is a specialized transformer-based model adapted from the BERT architecture (bert-base-cased), specifically tailored for skill extraction from English job postings.
+It has undergone extensive domain-specific pre-training on approximately 3.2 million sentences from job advertisements, enhancing its understanding of employment-related language and terminology.
+- **Apizhai/Albert-IT-JobRecommendation**: A lightweight transformer model built on ALBERT, optimized for job recommendation tasks.
+It was pre-trained using job-resume matching datasets in the IT sector, making it highly suitable for predicting job titles from resume text.

 ### Cloud & Deployment:
 - **AWS/GCP**: For scalable, secure, and energy-efficient cloud hosting.